abstractmachines/kubernetes-handbook-nodejs/README.md

 - internal DNS of each cluster / pod

 > Deploying the containers to the cluster
-- `kubectl apply -f kube` will _declaratively apply_ the resources to the cluster selected in the current context
+- `kubectl apply -f ./kube` will _declaratively apply_ the resources to the cluster selected in the current context
 - `kubectl create` imperatively creates each resource and complains if the resources already exist
 - Then watch: `kubectl get pods --watch`

 > Port forward NodeJS Kubernetes pod port 3000 to port 3000 of your local machine
-- `kubectl <PODNAME> 3000:3000`
+- `kubectl port-forward <PODNAME> 3000:3000`

 > cURL or view in browser at port 3000 of local machine